68W Training: What to Expect – A Soldier’s Guide to Combat Medic School

 A classroom setting with medical equipment and instructors demonstrating assessment and evaluation techniques to 68W trainees

-In 68W training, combat medics undergo rigorous evaluation to ensure they are fully prepared for their critical role.
+Throughout 68W training, combat medics face rigorous evaluations to ensure they are ready for their crucial responsibilities.

-You’ll undergo frequent testing and skills checks to validate your medical knowledge and capabilities.
+Frequent tests and skill assessments are conducted to validate your medical knowledge and effectiveness.

-Maintaining constant readiness is also essential as a combat medic.
+Being consistently prepared is equally essential for a combat medic.

 Testing and Proficiency Checks

-You’ll be tested on patient assessment, treatment protocols, and emergency procedures.
+You will be assessed on your ability to assess patients, follow treatment protocols, and execute emergency procedures.

 • Administering medications